xaratustrah/iqtools/README.md

 #### TL;DR

 Quick but full installation if you have mamba installed.
 Tested on Linux and Mac.
+First clone the repo, then go to the directory and run these commands.

 ```
 mamba create -n my_env
 mamba activate my_env
-mamba install root pyqt
+mamba install -y root pyqt
 pip install -r requirements.txt
 pip install .
 ```